ids/cluster-builder/docs/advanced_swarm.md

     clusters
       |_ids

 This is initialized as a private git repository, which is stored in a secure on-prem gitlab instance.
-Within the __ids__ folder, the cluster packages are kept (as per those in examples).
+Within the __ids__ folder, the cluster packages are kept (as per those in the __eg__ examples folder).

     clusters
       |_ids